golang/proposal/design/34481-opencoded-defers.md

 deferBits value at the specified stack slot will always accurately reflect the remaining defers that need to be run.

+The processing for `runtime.Goexit` is similar.
+The main difference is that there is no panic happening, so there is no need to check for or do special handling for recovery in `runtime.Goexit`.
+A panic could happen while running defer functions for `runtime.Goexit`, but that will be handled in `runtime.gopanic`.

 ## Rationale

 One other approach that we extensively considered (and prototyped) also has